 - Teach your child the responsible use of the resources on-line.
 There is much more to the on-line experience than chat rooms.

-- to never arrange a face-to-face meeting with someone they met on- line;
+- to never arrange a face-to-face meeting with someone they met on- link

-- to never respond to messages or bulletin board postings that are suggestive, obscene, belligerent, or harassing;
+- to messages or bulletin board postings that are suggestive, obscene, belligerent, or harassing that

 Frequently Asked Questions: